atweiden/tantum/doc/Syntax.md

 Numbers
 -------

-- Numbers for CR/DR purposes must provide an asset or currency code.
-- Numbers for CR/DR purposes must not contain commas or underscores.
-- Numbers between -1 and 0, and 0 and 1 for CR/DR purposes need not
-  contain a leading zero before the decimal place.
+- TOML number rules are generally adhered to.
+No leading zeros.
+Numbers can contain underscores so long as each underscore is surrounded by a digit.
+No commas.
+Bare decimals (`.5`) not allowed, must contain zero (`0.5`).
 - A dot following a number can only be a decimal point if the following character is a digit
 - Fractions (`½`) aren’t allowed.
 - Scientific notation (`1.23e3`) isn’t allowed.
+- Numbers in posting amount sections must provide an asset or currency code.
 - Negative numbers must avoid giving whitespace between the negating `-` character and one of either the asset symbol or asset quantity.